CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-passages.md

    - shtnd = shorthand,
    - chil = which will.

-2. (1) <a id="slurring" />SLURRING.
+2. (1) SLURRING.
 This method of abbreviation is largely used in Gurney’s and in the (2) script systems which are universally employed in Germany.
    In hurried writing it is not (3) always possible to preserve the exact forms of-the characters, but it’s important to keep as far as (4) possible THE GENERAL OUTLINE of a word.
    Examples of common slurs are: